MWatty/the-office-memory-game-pet-edition/README.md

 1. As a site owner, I want this site to be responsive so that visitors can play the game on all devices.

-    1. This website is reposnsive on all devices and game quality is not impacted depandant on the device used.
+    1. This website is responsive on all devices and game quality is not impacted dependant on the device used.

 ![Responsive Moto](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SSresponsemoto%202.png "Responsive Moto")

 2. As a site owner, I want visitors to find this site visually appealing.

-    1. Upon entering the site, the user is greeted with a simple minimlaist landing page, with highlighted secitons to draw their eye.
+    1. Upon entering the site, the user is greeted with a simple minimalist landing page, with highlighted sections to draw their eye.
-    2. The font used throughout is consistent and asthetically pleasing, there is also limited font to keep the user engaged.
+    2. The font used throughout is consistent and aesthetically pleasing, there is also limited font to keep the user engaged.
-    3. The colour scheme is consistent adn ensures there is a flow to the game.
+    3. The colour scheme is consistent and ensures there is a flow to the game.

 ![Landing Page](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/sshomepage.png "Landing Page")

 3. As a site owner, I want visitors to enjoy the game and have fun.

     1. The images used within the game section should provide an element of fun. (a dog in a bow tie)
-    2. The sounds effects used throuhgout should also provide a sense of fun and excitement for ther user.
+    2. The sounds effects used throughout should also provide a sense of fun and excitement for the user.
     3. The colours have been carefully chosen to ensure the game is kept light, using lowercase and pops of neon.

 ![Card Game Images](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/screenshots/SScardsturned.png "Card Game Images")